AirdroperUA/AirOS-docs/content/integrations/hardware/additional/positioning-sensors/index.md

 top = false
 +++

-A positioning system is a useful addition to an ArduSub vehicle either for displaying numerical location coordinates or the position of the vehicle on a map in QGroundControl.
+A positioning system is a useful addition to an ArduPlane, ArduRover, ArduSub vehicle either for displaying numerical location coordinates or the position of the vehicle on a map in QGroundControl.

 Below is an example of a Water Linked Underwater GPS System being used to locate a shipwreck: